mickaelremilien/os_image_factory/images/bundle-trusty-vpn-site2site-client/README_EN.md

  10. Enter the client and server network that you want to configurate ending by /24 :
  Client_cidr :  X.X.X.X/24
  Server_cidr : X.X.X.X/24
+ 11. Enter the keypair_name used for the VPN Tunnel Initialization. ( Beware to not choose a existing name )
- 11. Choose the size of your instance among the up and down menu  « flavor_name » and click on « Launch »
+ 12. Choose the size of your instance among the up and down menu  « flavor_name » and click on « Launch »
+ 13. Once the OpenVPN server is spawned you can acces to its output.
+You have got to collect the ip_server_adress and serv_public_key output to fill the client's stack parameters.
+ 14. Go the Cloudwatt Github in the applications/bundle-trusty-vpn-site2site/bundle-trusty-vpn-site2sitefr2  repository
+ 15. Click on the file nammed bundle-trusty-vpn.heat.yml.
+ 16. Click on RAW, a web page appear with the script details.
+ 17. Save as its content on your PC.
+You can use the default name proposed by your browser (just remove the .txt).
+ 18. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console.
+ 19. Click on « Launch stack », then click on « Template file » and select the file you've just saved on your PC, then click on « NEXT ».
+ 20. Named your stack in the « Stack name » field.
+ 21. Complete the parameters fields
+ 22. Enter the client and server network that you want to configurate ending by /24 :
+ Client_cidr : X.X.X.X/24 (must be the same than the one you have set up on the server) Server_cidr : X.X.X.X/24 (must be the same than the one you have set up on the server)
+ 23. Enter the ip_server_adress and serv_public_key parameters.
+ 24. Choose the size of your instance among the up and down menu  « flavor_name » and click on « Launch ».
- 12. connect yourself on the server and the client OpenVPN by ssh using your ssh key with the following command Ssh -i  your_key cloud@X.X.X.X (ip adress of the instance that you want to join)
+ 25. Connect yourself on the server and the client OpenVPN  both by ssh using your ssh key with the following command.
+ Ssh -i  your_key cloud@X.X.X.X (ip adress of the instance that you want to join).
+ 26. edit the file /home/cloud/config.sh on the Server side and replace {{ip_client}} by the floating ip of the OpenVPN Client.
+ 27. Then run the /home/cloud/config.sh on both side (Client and Server).
+ 28. The Vpn tunnel is set up.

 Le script `start-stack.sh` handles launch the necessary calls to the API Cloudwatt :

-* Start 2 instances based on Ubnuntu , pre- provisioned with the OpenVPN stack .
+* Start 2 instances based on Ubnuntu the first one on the area FR1 the second one one the area FR2, pre- provisioned with the OpenVPN stack.
 * Configure two nodes an OpenVPN server and OpenVPN client.
 * Mount the VPN tunnel between the two nodes.